alexdmccabe/JSendResponse/README.md

 # JSendResponse
-JSendResponse Component for HttpFoundation based frameworks (Symfony, Silex, Laravel etc.)
+JSendResponse Component for HttpFoundation based applications (Symfony, Silex, Laravel, Drupal etc.)

 **Note**: This repository is a fork of [Junker/JSendResponse](https://github.com/Junker/JSendResponse).
-Here is a list of the changes that didn't make into the original repository:
-- The default HTTP status code JSendFailResponse for is now 400.
-- The default HTTP status code JSendErrorResponse for is now 500.
-- Removed support for Symfony 2 & 3.
+See the [changelog](#changelog) for modification history.

 ## Installation
 The best way to install JSendResponse is to use a [Composer](https://getcomposer.org/download):